 The total loop is 14 miles and is a curious mixture of 12 miles of easy to moderate trail (mostly easy) and 2 miles of very difficult trail.
 I started from the Horton Creek trailhead and hiked the usual route to the intersection of Horton Creek trail (285) and the Highline trail (31).
 I crossed the Highline trail and hiked the Horton Springs trail (292), a backdoor way of getting to Horton Springs.
 There I had trouble finding where the Horton Springs trail continued until I found the 2 small cairns.

-Alternately you can hike the usual route to Horton Springs, go up the hill to the barbed wire fence and go through the zigzag barbed wire gate.
-Immediately look uphill to your right and hike up a few steps, find the cairns and off you go.
-The first quarter mile of the trail is easy to follow and after that there are many cairns (and my GPS track) to help you along the way.
+Alternately you can hike the usual route to Horton Springs, go up the hill to the barbed wire fence, and go through the zigzag barbed wire gate.
+Immediately look uphill to your right and hike up a few steps, find the cairns, and off you go.
+The first quarter-mile of the trail is easy to follow and after that, there are many cairns (and my GPS track) to help you along the way.
 The Horton Creek trail is steep and gains 1,200 feet in less than a mile and another 100 feet after it levels out near the top.
 It only has mini switchbacks and almost goes straight up in the first mile.
-Turn around and take in the views while on the trail which are not blocked by heavy forestation as are most of the trails that go up to the rim.
-At the top you reach the trailhead on Rim road at the high point of the hike, 7,900 feet.
+Turn around and take in the views while on the trail which is not blocked by heavy forestation as are most of the trails that go up to the rim.
+At the top, you reach the trailhead on Rim road at the high point of the hike, 7,900 feet.

 When you reach the Highline trail your troubles are over, the rest is easy.
 Turn left on Highline for less than a mile to the intersection of the Highline and Derrick trails where there are two posts but no signs.
 Going straight puts you on the Derrick trail (you have to turn left to stay on Highline).
 Hike the Derrick trail (a little rocky in spots) back to the campground and onto your car at the Horton Creek trailhead.